ECW on TNN: Cancellation

 ECW on TNN's run lasted thirteen and a half months.
 As part of an agreement between the WWF and TNN owner Viacom, Raw moved to TNN on September 25, 2000, coinciding with a major relaunch of the channel as The National Network.
 Heyman delivered a shoot promo live on air (announcing it as such).
 In the promo, he stated ECW hated TNN for "abandoning" them for not putting out commercials for them, demanding they throw ECW off the air and threatened to sue.
 Despite brief rumors that the two shows might co-exist on TNN for an extended period of time (in spite of the WWF agreement having an exclusivity clause), ECW on TNN was canceled only two weeks later.
 Paul Heyman stated on the Rise and Fall of ECW DVD that he felt that the ECW show was aired as a test run for TNN to see how wrestling would perform on the channel; former ECW wrestler Jerry Lynn would later agree with this opinion.
 In later years, Heyman also acknowledged that an effort he made to put ECW on the USA Network proved unsuccessful.

 However, Raw continued to air on TNN/Spike TV (renamed to Paramount Network) until 2005 when it moved back to USA Network.
+TNN later added Excess to the their professional wrestling lineup lineup in 2001 and WWE Confidential and Velocity in 2002, and Sunday Night Heat in 2003.
 Spike later reached an agreement with a competitor, TNA Wrestling, to air its program TNA Impact! on the channel instead.
 TNA's run would last through 2014.